typeoneerror-studios/node-html5video/README.md

 - __timemark:__ The timestamp of the frame being processed right now.
 - __percent:__ An estimation on the progress (metadata is used, durationsec * fps).

-To set your custom progress function use the `setProgressHandler()` function:
+To set your custom progress function use the `addEventListener()` function:

-    h5v.setProgressHandler(myProgressFunction);
+    h5v.addEventListener(h5v.EVENT_PROGRESS, myProgressFunction);

 ### Encode Complete